 - A student is expected to attend a minimum of 85% of course time throughout the semester to obtain a COLT certificate.
 Where a certification course is offered, the attendance policy of the accrediting organization applies.

-- If a student will be absent they should notify the COLT Manager or course instructor by email, in person or by written note passed on by another student.
+- If a student will be absent they should notify the COLT Manager or course instructor by email, in person or by a written note passed on by another student.

-- In the case of deficient attendance without cause, a student may, on recommendation of the COLT Manager and with the approval of the Executive Director or President, be withdrawn from a course.
+- In the case of deficient attendance without cause, a student may, on the recommendation of the COLT Manager and with the approval of the Executive Director or President, be withdrawn from a course.